 Standard versus Lock-on grips

 Loose handlebar grips are a common problem with bicycles.
 Especially when they’re older.
-Some grips are glued, and when glue ages, it’s looses its adhesive ability.
+Some grips are glued, and when glue ages, it’s loses its adhesive ability.
 Rubber or slip-on grips aren’t glued but achieve their tight fit because they are expanded slightly when moved onto the handlebar.
 As age sets in and their natural elasticity decreases, they can become more loose.

 Nowadays you have lock-on grips.
 Lock-on grips are tightened to the handlebar with a screw that holds a locking collar in place.
-If the screws are properly tightened, these grips will never come of, unless they are completely worn to the point of disintegrating.
+If the screws are properly tightened, these grips will never come off, unless they are completely worn to the point of disintegrating.